ringcentral-ruby/ringcentral-avatars-ruby/README.md

 avatars.create_avatar ext, overwrite: true # overwrite existing for an extension hash
 ```

+* For batch operations, consider using [RingCentral SDK's] `config.retry = true` option for automatic handling of rate limiting using 429 headers.
-See [Avatarly](https://github.com/lucek/avatarly) for avatar customization options.
+* For avatar customization, see [Avatarly](https://github.com/lucek/avatarly) options.
 The default avatar size is `600`.

 ### Adding PNG Metadata